California officials report first virus death of a child

-California health officials reported the state’s first coronavirus death of a child on Friday, saying the victim was a teenager who had other health conditions.
+SACRAMENTO, Calif.
+(AP) — California health officials reported the state’s first coronavirus death of a child on Friday as the statewide death total surpassed 9,000, saying the victim was a teenager who had other health conditions.

-The death occurred in the Central Valley but officials at the state Department of Public Health released no other details, citing privacy rules.
+The teenager’s death occurred in the Central Valley, but officials at the state Department of Public Health released no other details, citing privacy rules.
 The Central Valley is the state’s major agricultural region and recently has become one of California’s hot spots for the virus.

 It’s extremely rare for children to die of the coronavirus.
-As of mid-July, the Centers for Disease Control and Prevention said 228 children had died of the disease in the U.S., less than 0.2% of the nation’s deaths.
+As of mid-July, the Centers for Disease Control and Prevention said 228 children had died of the disease in the U.S., less than 0.2% of the nation’s deaths at the time.

-In California, more than 9,000 people have died from the virus, and three-quarters were 65 and older.
-Only about 9% of California’s half-million confirmed virus cases are children, and very few have suffered conditions serious enough for hospitalization.
+In California, more than 9,000 people have now died from the virus, and three-quarters were 65 and older.
+Only about 9% of California’s half-million confirmed virus cases are children, and very few have suffered conditions serious enough for hospitalization, according to state data.

 Scientists still aren’t certain why children don’t seem to be as seriously affected by the virus as adults.